-This section describes the results or each kind of discontinuity.
-In this case for each discontinuity a figure depicts the results as follow: in the part (a) the output signal from the infrared sensor, in the part (b) a weld bead photo and the part (c) are the alarm results for the discontinuity detection provided for the embedded hardware system.
+This section describes the results of each kind of discontinuity.
+In this case for each discontinuity a figure depicts the results as follow: in the top chart: the output signal from the infrared sensor, in the middle chart: a weld bead photo and the bottom char: the alarm results for the discontinuity detection provided for the embedded hardware system.